styleseat/cordova-plugin-ios-location-permissions/README.md

 - LOCATION_WHEN_IN_USAGE_DESCRIPTION for NSLocationWhenInUseUsageDescription
 - LOCATION_ALWAYS_AND_WHEN_IN_USAGE_DESCRIPTION for NSLocationAlwaysAndWhenInUseUsageDescription
+- LOCATION_ALWAYS_USAGE_DESCRIPTION for NSLocationAlwaysUsageDescription

 For example:
 ```
-cordova plugin add cordova-plugin-ios-location-permissions --variable LOCATION_WHEN_IN_USAGE_DESCRIPTION="your usage message" --variable LOCATION_ALWAYS_AND_WHEN_IN_USAGE_DESCRIPTION="your usage message" --save
+cordova plugin add cordova-plugin-ios-location-permissions --variable LOCATION_WHEN_IN_USAGE_DESCRIPTION="your usage message" --variable LOCATION_ALWAYS_AND_WHEN_IN_USAGE_DESCRIPTION="your usage message" --variable LOCATION_ALWAYS_USAGE_DESCRIPTION="your usage message" --save
 ```

 ## Usage